

 Previous recipients

-Michael Wills Prize in Physics and Astronomy [previously The Michael Wills Prize in Astronomy]
+Michael Wills Prize in Physics [previously The Michael Wills Prize in Physics and Astronomy] keyboard_arrow_up

-• The Michael Wills Prize in Physics and Astronomy may be awarded annually by the College of Science and Engineering (hereinafter referred to as the College).
+• The Michael Wills Prize in Physics may be awarded annually by the College of Science and Engineering (hereinafter referred to as the College).

 • The prize shall be awarded to the best student, with the best overall performance, in the topics PHYS1101 Physics 1A and PHYS1102 Physics 1B.